namesys-eth/ccip2-eth-resources/docs/GUIDE.md

 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/Ownerhash.png" width="400">
 &nbsp;

 Here you can set the `OWNERHASH` option by clicking on `SET`.
 The procedure for this is similar to the Recordhash option and you will be prompted for `SIGN 1` and `TXN 2`.
-Upon confirmtion of `TXN 2`, the `OWNERHASH` option will become active in the preview panel!
+Upon confirmtion of `TXN 2`, the `OWNERHASH` option will become active in the Preview Panel!
 Now you may set records for your domains in Ownerhash and `TXN 2` won't need to be repeated again for another name (unless the user chooses to explicitly).

 &nbsp;
 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/ownerhashDialog.png" width="400">